DLYZZT/bash-agent/README_EN.md

 - Each entry requires `command` and `args`
 - Supports Node (`npx`) and Python (`python`) servers
 - Optional `env` for environment variables
+- **Optional `enabled_servers` array**: If provided, only servers listed here will be loaded.
+This allows you to keep all server configurations but selectively enable/disable them without removing configurations.
+If omitted or `null`, all servers in `mcpServers` will be loaded.

 2) Start Bash Agent
 ```bash